actris-cloudnet/dev-toolkit/README.md

 ## Build

-First, make sure that you have docker installed.
+First, make sure that you have Docker installed.
 After that:

 ```shell
 mkdir -p db/data